North Carolina Shipbuilding Company

 North Carolina Shipbuilding Company was a shipyard in Wilmington, North Carolina, created as part of the U.S. Government's Emergency Shipbuilding Program in the early days of World War II.
 From 1941 through 1946, the company built 243 ships in all, beginning with the Liberty ship SS Zebulon B. Vance, and including 54 ships of the US Navy.
 Most of the latter were attack cargo ships (AKA), amphibious force flagships (AGC) and ammunition ships (AE).
-A list of all 54 Navy ships appears at the end of this article, as does a link to a detailed record of all ships built by the company.

 History

-The company's history began in 1940, when the U.S. government saw the acute need to build a large fleet of Merchant ships, both to fulfill commitments to the British and, if The United Kingdom fell, to strengthen its position for war.
+The company's history began in 1940, when the U.S. government saw the acute need to build a large fleet of Merchant ships, both to fulfill commitments to the British and, if the United Kingdom fell, to strengthen its position for war.
 The Maritime Commission decided to allow established shipyards to build new facilities and operate them for the government.
 Newport News Shipbuilding and Drydock Company agreed to build a shipyard in Wilmington, adequate to deliver 25 Liberty ships by 15 March 1943.
 The new company was organized with Newport News executives at its head.